 How does an individual become excluded?

-Practitioners are excluded if they have been convicted of a patient abuse crime or has violated the Medicare/Medicaid billing rules.
+Practitioners are excluded if they have been convicted of a patient abuse crime or have violated the Medicare/Medicaid billing rules.
 Just about anybody can be excluded – physicians, nurses, technicians, pharmacists, physical therapists, occupational therapists and even some unlicensed individuals can be excluded.

 When the OIG considers excluding an individual, they first send a Notice of Intent to Exclude letter.
 The OIG will then carefully consider any material provided by the individual before making a final decision.
 The decision can be appealed.